zecevicv/storefront-ui/README.md

 ### 🔀 Route Resolver
 An intelligent system that:
-- 🎯 Identifies whether a route matches a product, category, or website page
+- 🎯 Identifies, at runtime, whether a route matches a product, category, or website page
 - 🗄️ Uses Redis cache to optimize lookups
 - 🗺️ Maps ODOO models to route types:
   - `product.template` → 📦 product